To be eligible to receive federal student aid, you must:

 - Not owe a refund on a federal student grant or be in default on a federal student loan.

-- Register (or already be registered) with Selective Service, if you are a male and not currently on active duty in the U.S. Armed Forces.
-(Students from the Federated States of Micronesia, the Republic of the Marshall Islands and the Republic of Palau are exempt from registering; see www.sss.gov for more information.)
+- Register (or already be registered) with the Selective Service System, if you are a male and not currently on active duty in the U.S. Armed Forces.
+(Students from the Federated States of Micronesia, the Republic of the Marshall Islands and the Republic of Palau are exempt from registering; see https://sss.gov for more information.)

 Other requirements may apply.
 Contact the financial aid office at your college for more information.